vwellmo57/CircuitPython/README.md

 ### Circuit Python Servo:
 #### Objective
-Using duty cycle and capacitive touch to make a servo turn back and forth.
+Use capacitive touch to move a servo back and forth.
 #### Lessons
-Learned how to use pwm(pulse width modulation) as well as capacitive touch.
+Learned how to use pwm(pulse width modulation) as well as capacitive touch on the Metro Express.
 #### Important Code
 `Servo.py`
 ``` python